Megan Watts Hughes: Early life and musical career

-She was born Megan Watts in Dowlais, Glamorgan[shire], a historic county in southern Wales, to parents who had relocated from Pembrokeshire.
+Megan Watts was born in Dowlais, Glamorgan[shire], a historic county in southern Wales, to parents who had relocated from Pembrokeshire.
 Her father supervised the local cemetery.
 Following early success as a singer on the South Wales concert circuit, she obtained singing lessons from two leading Cardiff musicians, and in 1864 began studies at the Royal Academy of Music in London, where her teachers included Manuel García.
 However, she was forced to abandon her studies by ill-health.
 After marrying Hugh Lloyd Hughes in 1871, she became known as Mrs Watts Hughes and continued her musical career under that name.
 A deeply religious woman, she thought of Bethania Chapel as her spiritual home.
 At Mountford House in Barnsbury Square, Islington, she founded a "Home for Little Boys".

 In a newspaper article of 1898, composer Joseph Parry referred to Megan Watts Hughes as being one of "our greatest vocalists".
 She had accompanied Parry on a "musical tour" of North Wales after leaving the Royal Academy of Music, and once appeared with Jenny Lind, one of the greatest sopranos of the day (who had also been trained by García).
 Lind is supposed to have said of her: "I have never met anyone so related to me in the art of music.
 Two sisters only have I in the art-Madame Schumann and Mrs. Megan Watts-Hughes."
 Mrs Watts Hughes wrote the hymn-tune "Wilton Square" and a number of other songs.